Unlock the Power of Autoencoders: Dive into the Cutting-Edge World of Data Science

 You should see some logs detailing the number of times the model goes over the data (this is determined by the number of epochs set), the training and validation loss scores.

-Instead of training the model on X, y samples and evaluating on the same as we do in classification and regression problems, we are fitting the model with X and X samples.
+samples.
 This is in line with the objective of the task.
 If this was a classification problem, the aforestated will be preferred.

 The model’s performance on the validation set, looks descent, having reduced from 0.3157 in the first epoch to 0.2715 in the last epoch.
 We also realize that there isn’t much overfitting going on, giving us the confidence that the model will be able to generalize effectively during inference.

-You can derive the structure of the model with this code: autoencoder_model.summary().
+You can derive the structure of the model with this code: autoencoder_model.summary()

 Extracting the Encoder and Decoder